Crypto News đź’°

 • Inconvenience: Less suitable for frequent transactions due to manual connection requirements.

-• Physical Risks: Loss, theft, or damage to the device (without a recovery phrase copy save) can lock funds.
+• Physical Risks: Loss, theft, or damage to the device (without a price rebound phrase copy save) can lock funds.

 • Learning Curve: Beginners may find setup and usage less intuitive than hot wallets.